corbinpage/appian-NAV-TM-task-metric-utilities/README.md

 * Task Reports
   * Approximately 10,000 task metrics are collected at a time.
   * It's recommended that the timer in the 'NAV_TM Save Task Metrics' process model be set to run once a day outside of normal business hours but may be adjusted.
-  * For simplicity, the shortest duration unit is 1 min.
+  * For simplicity, the shortest duration unit is 1 minute.

 ## Components
 ### Task Metric Reports